-When your kidneys are functioning at an optimal level, you are able to derive the most advantage from the foods you consume.
+When your kidneys are functioning at an optimal level, you can derive the most advantage from the foods you consume.
 It takes approximately 30 minutes for your kidneys to filter blood inside your body.
 It might shock you to learn that kidney (renal) failure is officially the 9th leading cause of death in the world.
-Most people don’t give kidney health much consideration − until these very important organs stop working.
+Most people don’t give kidney health much consideration − until these vital organs stop working.

-To survive you must have at least one functioning kidney.
-When both kidneys stop functioning like normal, you only have two options:
+To survive, you must have at least one functioning kidney.
+When both kidneys stop functioning like usual, you only have two options:

 Dialysis − the only available treatment for kidney failure is dialysis.
 Medical gear takes over the filtration of your blood, doing the job your kidneys once carried out.
 And it’s ongoing.
 Once you start dialysis due to renal failure, you are going to have to get it done for life.